Do I have to be considered Highly Qualified to apply for a teaching role at Mundo Verde?

-What does great teaching look like at MV?
+What does great teaching look like at Mundo Verde?

 Mundo Verde has evaluated teaching and learning using the Danielson Framework to align with tenets of accountability from the Public Charter School Board review process.
 Practices are evaluated against ELs Core Practices, and other frameworks that inform our model.
 (TC Readers’ Writer’s Workshop, Responsive Classroom, Eureka Math).
 Each teacher has sessions with coaches during the school year to support their path to become better educators alongside Mundo Verde’s work plan goals.

-What are the demographics of the MV student body?
+What are the demographics of the Mundo Verde student body?